nnam-droid12/notchAI-frontend/README.md

-# NOTCH AI: Empowering Wellness AI
+# NOTCH AI: Changing the world, one step at a time.

 <img alt="image" src="./assets/images/gene1.jpg">